-By now you are becoming more familiar with how electricity is stored, generated and regulated in the automobile.
+So, by now you are becoming more familiar with how electricity is stored, generated and regulated in the automobile.
 It might have occurred to some of you that the electrical system only needs 80 to 100 amps of current for general running, even when all accessories are operating.
-Why, then, does our battery have a rating of 450 to 750 - and more - amps?
+Why, then, does our battery have a rating of 450 to 750 — and more — amps?
 Is all this storage necessary?

 Yes it is!
 The main reason for the battery's storage capacity is to operate the starter, and a quick look at the numbers will demonstrate why this is so important: